csoneson/WagnerEMT2020/README.md

 #### Run the workflow

-To run the workflow, first set up the conda environments:
+To run the workflow, first make sure that `snakemake` is available.
+Then, set up the conda environments:

 ```
 snakemake --use-conda setup --cores 1